Matt-Greff/ambyint_full_stack/README.md

 Babel is configured in `.babelrc`.

 As a demo app, we currently edit the DOM two different ways: vanillajs and also React.
-See `src/index.jsx`, `src/vanilla_dom_edit`, and `src/App.jsx`.
+See `client/src/index.jsx`, `client/src/vanilla_dom_edit`, and `client/src/App.jsx`.

 It knows how to parse CSS/SCSS/SASS, as long as that is `require`d somewhere in the dependency tree.

-There's the barest sketch of a server.js, and webpack-dev-server knows how to proxy `/api` to it.
+There's the barest sketch of a server file, and webpack-dev-server knows how to proxy `/api` to it.

 The api has one mock route, it is structured to be adapted to any database with minor changes.